GeyserMC/GeyserExampleExtension/src/main/resources/extensionyml-README.md

 main is the main class of your extension, that will be loaded by Geyser.
 **main: org.geyser.extension.exampleid.ExampleExtension**

-api is the version of the extension API that your extension uses.
+api is the version of the Geyser API that your extension uses.
-**api: 1.0.0**
+**api: 2.1.1**

 version is the version of your extension, you can bump it to indicate an update.
 **version: 1.0.1**